conan-io/docs/reference/extensions/hooks.rst

 Hooks
 -----

-The Conan hooks is a feature intended to extend the Conan functionalities and let users customize the client behavior at determined points.
+The Conan hooks is a feature intended to extend the Conan functionalities to perform certain orthogonal operations, like some quality checks, in different stages of a package creation process, like pre-build and post-build.

 Hook structure
 --------------